Category:

 At the peak of her time on "Gossip Girl," Blake Lively's salary was $60,000 per episode.

-It Ends With Us Lawsuits & Salary
+It Ends With Us Lawsuits & $35 Million+ Salary

-As we stated a moment ago, Blake starred opposite Justin Baldoni in the film adaptation of "It Ends With Us."
+As we stated a moment ago, in 2024, Blake starred opposite Justin Baldoni in the film adaptation of "It Ends With Us."
 Produced on a budget of $25 million, the film became a surprise smash hit, generating $350 million at the box office.
 The film also eventually became a huge source of controversy and lawsuits.

 Lively filed a civil complaint in December 2024 against co-star and director Justin Baldoni and his production company, Wayfarer Studios, alleging sexual harassment, retaliation, and the creation of a hostile work environment during filming.
 She claimed Baldoni made unwanted advances and retaliated after she raised concerns.
 Baldoni denied all allegations, maintaining that the claims were part of a smear campaign.